Decision Support Tools

 - there is more than one reasonable option,

-- each option has benefits and harms that patients may value differently.
+- each option has benefits and harms that are more or less important to you than to other people.

 Why use a decision support tool?

-- Helping clarify what matters most to them,
+- Helping clarify what matters most to you,

-- Giving realistic expectations about the possible benefits and harms of different options,
+- Setting realistic expectations about the possible benefits and harms of different options,

-- Helping them to participate more in shared decision making.
+- Helping you to participate more in shared decision making.

-Decision aids are very helpful for complex decisions that need careful consideration.
-They can help you work out what importance you place on possible outcomes, how different options could impact on your personal circumstances, and to think about your values affect your decision.
+Decision aids are most helpful for complex decisions that need careful consideration.
+They can help you work out what importance you place on possible outcomes, how different options could impact on your personal circumstances, and how your values might affect your decision.

-The Ottawa Health Research Institute in Canada has developed a Personal Decision Guide for people making health or personal decisions [PDF template].
-Consumers can use this tool to work through any major decision.
+The Ottawa Health Research Institute in Canada has developed a Personal Decision Guide for people making health or personal decisions [PDF].
+You can use this tool to work through any major decision.

 Decision aids for specific health conditions